ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 protecting boxes from "illegal" spending.
 Unlike Bitcoin, in Ergo the whole transaction content as well as the current blockchain context is available in every input's script.
-So each input script may check which outputs are created by the transaction, their ERG and token amounts.
+So each input script may check which outputs are created by the transaction, their ERG and token amounts (we will use this capability in our example DEX contracts).

 While the Ergo's transaction model unlocks the whole range of applications like (DEX, DeFi Apps, LETS, etc), designing contracts as pre-conditions (or guarding scripts) directly is not intuitive.
-In the next section I will introduce useful graphical notation to design contracts declaratively as diagrams.
+In the next section I will introduce useful graphical notation to design contracts declaratively as _ErgoFlow diagrams_.

 ### Graphical Notation

-The idea behind diagrams is based on the following observations.
+The idea behind ErgoFlow diagrams is based on the following observations.
 Ergo boxes are immutable and cannot be changed.
 The only thing that can happen with a box is that it can be spent in a transaction (which in this case should take it as an input).
 We therefor can draw a flow of boxes through transactions, so that boxes _flowing in_ to the transaction are